Updated 21 September 2021

 Please follow the instructions on the signs and notices posted throughout the building.

-Certain services may not be available or will be slower than usual as they are affected by Coronavirus precautions or by staff working from home.
+The following services may not be available or may be slower than usual as they are affected by COVID-19 precautions or by staff working from home:

 Electronic resources: we have reduced the number of computers available in the library.
 If you need to consult electronic resources, please use the Reading Room computer to access them.